WICG/pending-beacon/security-privacy-questionnaire.md

 # [Self-Review Questionnaire: Security and Privacy][self-review]

-This questionnaire covers the Page Unload Beacon API [explainer], based on the [W3C TAG Self-Review Questionnaire: Security and Privacy][self-review].
+This questionnaire covers the Pending Beacon API [explainer], based on the [W3C TAG Self-Review Questionnaire: Security and Privacy][self-review].

 1. What information does this feature expose, and for what purposes?
      > The API intends to provide a reliable way for a document to send data to the target URL on document discard, or sometimes later after the document entering bfcache (becoming non-"fully active"), by making the user agent process the "send" requests queued by calling the API.